Bike Helmet Guide

 For a helmet to do its job effectively, it needs to fit right and feel comfortable to wear.
 Most helmets will be sized in centimetres with a range of sizes that they'll fit, so you'll need to find the most appropriate size for you and then adjust the helmet to fit.
 To do this, take a tape measure and measure the circumference of your head, about 1 inch above your eyebrows.
 Make sure the tape measure if a close fit, and re-measure just to make sure.

 Different manufacturers often make helmets with different shapes so you may find that one brand of helmet fits you better than another brand.
-If you're unsure, it's always worth heading to your nearest store to try on a few different options.
+If you're unsure, it's always worth heading to your nearest store to try on a few different options or check out our helmet sizing guide for top manufacturers.
 A well-fitting helmet should be a snug, but not tight, fit with no pressure points around the edges, and sit low on your forehead and level above your eyebrows with the retention system snug to the back of your head.
 Most helmets will come with spare pads to allow some adjustment, and you should also check that the straps sit comfortably, with the upper straps forming a Y-shape just below your ears.

 What helmet is right for me?